-HORIZON-JU-GH-EDCTP3-2023-02-01-two-stage: Improving modes of delivery, deployment, and uptake of vaccines through phase IV/implementation research

-Specific conditions Expected EU contribution GH EDCTP3 estimates that an EU contribution of around EUR 5 million per project would allow these outcomes to be addressed appropriately.
-Nonetheless, this does not preclude submission and selection of a proposal requesting different amounts.
-Indicative budget The total indicative budget for the topic is EUR 30 million.
-Type of Action Research and Innovation Actions Legal and financial set-up Implementing the provision on affordable access as defined in Article of the Grant Agreements - 114 of the Council Regulation 2021/2085 establishing the Joint Under- Standard deliverables takings under Horizon Europe , grants awarded under this topic will have to submit the following deliverables: 4.
-Chausandahin alam Stewardship plan Beneficiaries must prepare stewardship plans outlining how to achieve the optimal use of an intervention, including, for example, how to avoid irrational use, overuse, or abuse of health technologies (e.g., antimicro- bials).
-A draft plan must be submitted after half the duration of the project has elapsed and a final plan must be submitted with the final report.
-2. Global access plan With the final report, beneficiaries must submit an appropriate and proportionate global access plan that covers registration targets, plans 1 1 3 11 11 11 11 11 11 11 11 11 11 11 1 to meet demand, flexible approaches to IP and other strategies that reflect ability to pay and ensure that economic barriers to access are low.
-Legal and financial set-up of the Grant Agreements - Additional exploitation obligations Also in line with Article 114 of the Council Regulation 2021/2085, participants will be subject to the following additional exploitation obligations: obligations 1.
-Participants must - up to four years after the end of the action (see Data Sheet, Point 1) - use their best efforts to ensure that resulting health technologies and services will be broadly available and accessible, as soon as possible and at fair and reasonable conditions.
+HORIZON-JU-GH-EDCTP3-2023-02-01-two-stage: Improving modes of delivery, deployment, and uptake of vaccines through phase IV/implementation research nat an EU contribution of around EUR 5 million outcomes to be addressed appropriately. not preclude submission and selection of a erent amounts. get for the topic is EUR 30 million. not preclude submission and selection of a erent amounts. erent amounts. get for the topic is Lon 30 million.
+Actions sion on affordable access as defined in Article llation 2021/2085 establishing the Joint Under- takings under Horizon Europe 40 , grants awarded under this topic will wing deliverables: are stewardship plans outlining how to achieve ervention, including, for example, how to avoid or abuse of health technologies (e.g., antimicro- st be submitted after half the duration of the I a final plan must be submitted with the final a final plan must be submitted with the infor beneficiaries must submit an appropriate and cess plan that covers registration targets, plans to meet demand, flexible approaches to IP and other strategies that reflect ability to pay and ensure that economic barriers to access are low.
+Legal and financial set-up of the Grant Agreements - Additional exploitation obligations Also in line with Article 114 of the Council Regulation 2021/2085, participants will be subject to the following additional exploitation obligations: obnigations .
+1. Participants must - up to four years after the end of the action (see Data Sheet, Point 1) - use their best efforts to ensure that resulting health technologies and services will be broadly available and accessible, as soon as possible and at fair and reasonable conditions.
 In this respect, if, despite a participants' best efforts, the results are not exploited within one year after the end of the action, participants must (unless otherwise agreed in writing with the granting authority) use the Horizon Results Platform to find interested parties to exploit the results.
 2. In case the participants cannot fulfil the preceding obligation, the participants must (if requested by the granting authority) grant non-exclusive licences - under fair and reasonable conditions - to their results to legal entities that commit to rapidly and broadly exploiting the resulting health technologies and services and ensure that they are broadly available and accessible, as soon as possible and at fair and reasonable conditions.
 3. In case of transfer of the ownership or licensing of results, participants must pass on such additional exploitation obligations to the legal entities exploiting the results.
 4. For up to four years after the action (see Data Sheet, Point 1), the funding body must be informed every year about the status of the development of the product and any other exploitation of the results through an annual report that is due on each anniversary of the end of the grant agreement.
 Other requirements For all projects under this topic, if the coordinator is not established in a country in sub-Saharan Africa (SSA), the designation of a scientific project leader established in a SSA country member of the EDCTP Association with the roles as described in the introduction is mandatory.
 A work package on 'scientific project leadership' must be included in the proposals and budget needs to be provided for this activity.